-176. All of the materials I have reviewed indicate that the IAS Solar Dish Technology is at Stage1 of the Engineering Process.
-It is my opinion that it will never be commercially viable technology.

-177. The three primary reasons that the technology will not be commercialized are

-- a) The lack of an operational system that uses IAS Solar Dish Technology and significant progress toward developing a system after more than a decade of purported development. - b) IAS does not have the capability or the resources to develop a solar dish power system or a commercial, utility-scale solar project, - c) The concept of a central engine solar dish project based on Fresnel lens technology and a self-developed turbine has fundamental flaws that make it economically, if not technically, infeasible.
-I will discuss these issues in the context of the technical and development issues. - 178.
-Based on the representation of the status of the technology I saw in my review of the materials in Appendix II and during my visits to the R&D Site, I expected to see multiple dishes operating, producing power, and supplying power to the utility grid.
+- 176. All of the materials I have reviewed indicate that the IAS Solar Dish Technology is at Stage 1 of the Engineering Process.
+It is my opinion that it will never be commercially viable technology. - 177.
+The three primary reasons that the technology will not be commercialized are - a) The lack of an operational system that uses IAS Solar Dish Technology and significant progress toward developing a system after more than a decade of purported development. - b) IAS does not have the capability or the resources to develop a solar dish power system or a commercial, utility-scale solar project. - c) The concept of a central engine solar dish project based on Fresnel lens technology and a self-developed turbine has fundamental flaws that make it economically, if not technically, infeasible. - 178.
+I will discuss these issues in the context of the technical and development issues. - 179.
+Based on the representation of the status of the technology I saw in my review of the materials and documents and my visits to the IAS R&D Site, I expected to see multiple dishes operating, producing power, and supplying power to the utility grid.
 I expected to see several dishes with receivers collecting solar energy and transporting it in the form of hot molten salt through pipes to a heat exchanger.
 In the heat exchanger, the hot salt would boil water to steam to power the turbine generator in a standard Rankine cycle.
-What I saw at the site was entirely different. - 179.
-Overall, the R&D Site was dirty and disorganized, comprising 17 dishes and three equipment trailers.
+What I saw at the site was entirely different. - 180.
+Overall, the IAS R&D Site was dirty and disorganized, comprising 17 dishes and three equipment trailers.
 None of the dishes was fully functional during either of my visits.
 Lens facets were broken and missing with plastic strewn on the ground and old receivers were broken and lying on the ground as well.
 One of the trailers housed what we were told was a heat exchanger and the other two trailers contained equipment in varying stages of assembly.
 Electrical wires were lying on the floors of the trailers in pools of water.
 Overall the site had the appearance of not having been recently used for any test activity and certainly not to generate electricity.

-&lt;sup>65 For example, the IAUS Research and Development Timeline in Pl.
-Ex.
-437 claims that the solar towers were "Commercial-Ready" as of 2014 - 2015.
+&lt;sup>64 For example, the IAUS Research and Development Timeline in Attachment 5 claims that the solar towers were "Commercial-Ready" as of 2014 - 2015.

-&lt;sup>66 For example, PI.
-Ex.
-509, Video 12\4\00-4\23, shows the towers on the R&D Site.
+&lt;sup>65 For example, Attachment 13, Video 12\4\00-4\23, shows the towers on the R&D Site.
 If these dishes were tracking the sun, they would be in alignment.
 The different angles of each dish show that they are not tracking the sun.
 Further, on a number of the towers, there is no receiver installed to capture any concentrated solar radiation.

-&lt;sup>67 Pl.
-Ex.
-509, Video 12\4\00-4\23 and Video 12\4\38-5\15.
+&lt;sup>66 Attachment 13, available on the enclosed disc, Video 12\4\00-4\23 and Video 12\4\38-5\15.

-&lt;sup>68 PI.
-Ex.
-509, Video 16\1\38-1\59; Deposition of Neldon Johnson, June 28, 2017, 89:25-91:1.
+&lt;sup>67 Attachment 13, available on the enclosed disc, Video 16\1\38-1\59; Deposition of Neldon Johnson, June 28, 2017, Attachment 1 at 89:25-91:1.

-180. I saw no turbines, receivers, or piping for heat transfer fluid at the R&D Site.
+181. I saw no turbines, receivers, or piping for heat transfer fluid at the R&D Site.
 I also saw no test equipment for measuring the optical performance of the solar dishes, the heat transfer in the receivers, or the power generation.
 It is not clear that either a turbine or molten salt have ever been tested at the site.
 The only "operation" I saw during either visit was the burning of a piece of wood using one of the solar concentrators that had only partial, broken lenses installed.